prometheus/haproxy_exporter/README.md

 ```

 You can also scrape HTTPS URLs.
 Certificate validation is enabled by default, but
-you can disable it using the `--haproxy.ssl-verify=false` flag:
+you can disable it using the `--no-haproxy.ssl-verify` flag:

 ```bash
 haproxy_exporter --no-haproxy.ssl-verify --haproxy.scrape-uri="https://haproxy.example.com/haproxy?stats;csv"